-2.20 PM Tuesday 29 October at the Technology – Mine Optimisation session at IMARC about better solutions through combining new technology with deep mining expertise.
+2.20 PM Tuesday 29 October at the Technology – Mine Optimisation: Intelligent Mining session at IMARC.

 About Andrew Hall, Director / General Manager Melbourne

-Andrew Hall is a Chartered Professional (Mining) of the AusIMM and amongst other qualifications holds a Master in Science in Mineral Economics and a Graduate Diploma in Project Management.
-Andrew Hall is also a Graduate Member of the Australian Institute of Company Directors.
+He is a Chartered Professional (Mining) of the AusIMM and amongst other qualifications holds a Master in Science in Mineral Economics and a Graduate Diploma in Project Management.
+Andrew is also a Graduate Member of the Australian Institute of Company Directors.

 Meet the team at IMARC